Live Chat

 volatility-ahead-width-1200-format-webp.jpg

-Here is one answer: “Making sure that we continue to... strengthen our healthcare system, making sure that we are able to make every single solitary person eligible for what I have been able to do with the Covid, excuse me, with dealing with everything we have to do... look, if we finally beat Medicare.”
+Here is one of Biden's answers during the debate: “Making sure that we continue to... strengthen our healthcare system, making sure that we are able to make every single solitary person eligible for what I have been able to do with the Covid, excuse me, with dealing with everything we have to do... look, if we finally beat Medicare.”

 “He’s not equipped to be president.
 You know it and I know it,” said Trump.